julianlam/feps/fep/a4ed/fep-a4ed.md

 - `dateReceived`: Date of when the proposal was added to the repository (when status is set to `DRAFT`).
 - `dateWithdrawn`: Date of when the proposal status was set to `WITHDRAWN` (only for proposals with status `WITHDRAWN`).
 - `dateFinalized`: Date of when the proposal status was set to `FINAL` (only for proposals with status `FINAL`).
-- `discussionsTo`: Link to the tracking issue for the proposal.
+- `trackingIssue`: Link to the tracking issue for the proposal.
+- `discussionsTo`: Link to the discussion.
 - `relatedFeps`: A comma separated list of related FEPs (e.g. `FEP-a4ed, FEP-141a, FEP-686f`).
 - `replaces`: A comma separated list of FEPs that are replaced by the proposal.
 - `replacedBy`: Identifier of a FEP that replaces the proposal.